MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

 Introduction
 ============

-Harnessing the power of a database server for data analytics into an embeddable library is the first step on the road to benefit from its performance features.
-MonetDB/e is the core of MonetDB, which is itself written in C. We started out with a small C-API to build our first embedded applications.
+Harnessing the power of a database server for data analytics into a single shared library is the first step on the road to benefit from the servers' performance features.
+MonetDB/e is such a core library of MonetDB.
+We started out with a small C-API a few years back to build our first embedded applications using it.

 However, the MonetDB eco system also provides APIs to Python, Java, Ruby, R, PhP… They all rely on the JDBC/ODBC layer for interaction with the server.
-Such a bridge towards the embedded kernel is evidently not the way to go.
+A library that simply launches a database server in the background and then connect to it using the JDBC/ODBC layer is evidently not the way to go.
+It would create too much interprocess communication and potentially a lot of data shipping.
+A truly embedded database system dares to live in the same address space as the application.
+Of course, this comes with shared responsibilities.

 Therefore, our next target was to make the MonetDB functionality available as a simple drop-in library in Python, called monetdbe.
-Python has a clearly defined database interface, called DB-API 2.0.
-Furthermore, with a claimed installed base of SQLite of more than one billion there is a lot of code out there and users are used to its programmatic interface.
-The goal was set to follow the Python/SQLite3 interface as much as possible.
+Python has a clearly defined database interface, called DB-API 2.0, and an interface aligned with SQLite.
+Furthermore, with a claimed installed base of SQLite of more than one billion there is a lot of code out there and users comfortably with its programmatic interface.
+The goal for MonetDB/e was set to follow the Python/SQLite3 interface as much as possible.

 We followed a test-driven approach by starting with the test suite for Python/SQLite 3 and working our way through all the unit tests covered.
 The complete list is included in the .../tests directory.
-Several tests where skipped, because they are too tightly coupled with the SQLite approach to database management.
+Several tests where skipped, because they are too tightly coupled with the SQLite semantics, or  approach to database management.
 We keep a list of `open issues <https://github.com/MonetDBSolutions/MonetDB/e-Python/issues>`_  and the planning for the next milestones.

 For example, the row factory functions are not supported.
 They coped with the limited set of data types supported by SQLite, which triggers an (expensive) call back method when accessing the elements in a result set.
 MonetDB/e has a much richer basic type system that includes e.g. the temporals, UUIDS, JSON ond DECIMAL out of the box.
 Likewise, transaction management in MonetDB/e is based on `MVCC <https://www.monetdb.org/blog/optimistic-concurrency-control>`_ without explicit levels of isolations.
-A remnant of the past when systems were based on explicit locking.
+The latter a remnant of the past when systems were based on explicit locking.

 How does it work
 ================